codsen/codsen/packages/ast-monkey-util/README.md

 ]
 ```

-Thus, text node for value "text" is at the path `0.children.0` and "going up" would mean "0" - that's splitting by dot into an array and discarding the last two elements from that array, then joining it back with a dot.
+Thus, a text node for value "text" (one with `"start": 3` above) is at the path `0.children.0` (first element's first child node) and "going up" would mean "0" - that's splitting by dot into an array and discarding the last two elements from that array, then joining it back with a dot.

 ```
 0 . children .
 0